waldzellai/smithery-cli/README.md

 ### Important Notes

+- Use `login` command to set your Smithery API key (required for some operations)
 - Remember to restart your AI client after installing or uninstalling servers
 - Use the `inspect` command for interactive server testing
 - Run without arguments to see the help menu
 - Use `--verbose` flag for detailed logs when troubleshooting
+- The `dev` command provides hot-reload for MCP server development
+- Use `playground` to test your MCP servers in an interactive web interface

 ## Development